acquia/blt/docs/simplesamlphp-setup.md

 1. Edit `${project.root}/simplesamlphp/config/acquia_config.php` as follows:

-      1. Update your database name in `$ah_options`:

-              $ah_options = array(
-                // Use the database "role" without the "stage", e.g., "example", not
-                // "exampletest" or "exampleprod".
-                'database_name' => 'example',
-                'session_store' => array(
-                  // Valid values are "memcache" and "database".
-                  'prod' => 'database',
-                  'test' => 'database',
-                  'dev'  => 'database',
-                ),
-              );

-      1. Amend the default values for the simplesaml session store if desired.
-         Note, memcache is only supported on PHP < 7 as tagged versions of the simplesaml library only support php-memcache rather than the more mature (and PHP 7 ready) php-memcached.
-This has been fixed in https://github.com/simplesamlphp/simplesamlphp/pull/395 and will likely be included in a future tagged version.

       1. Update the following values in the `$config` array:

               // The technical contact for the SAML identity provider, i.e., the customer.